-Before opening, be sure to work with your Accountant and HR specialist to assemble all the required documents for posting.
+Before opening, be sure to work with your Accountant and HR specialist to assemble all th required documents for posting.
 It is key that you post all the correct document prominently to avoid problems later during controls.

-nently to avoid problems later during controls.
 Read Online Read More Contact Us!